Hpauric/hpauric.github.io/_posts/2018-05-10-How-To-Hack-Ethereum-Contracts-The-Easy-Way.md

   I walk through the first level of Ethernaut, a game where you have to hack smart contracts to survive :unlock: :muscle:
 ---

-So you want to be an Ethereum developer?
-Ethernaut is your ticket to venturing further into the ether.
-The game helps you learn about smart contract security by teaching you how to hack smart contracts :computer::wrench::smirk::bulb::money_with_wings:
+Ethernaut is a game that allows you learn about smart contract security by teaching you how to hack smart contracts :computer::wrench::smirk::bulb::money_with_wings:

 I love Ethernaut.
 I love that it has a Rick and Morty Difficulty meter: